Fayette County Alternative School

 About the Fayette County Alternative Schools

-Under the auspices of the Fayette County Juvenile Court and through the combined effort of Miami Trace Local and Washington City School Districts, an alternative school for students in grades four through twelve has been established.
+Under the auspices of the Fayette County Juvenile Court and Washington City School Districts, an alternative school for students in grades four through twelve has been established.
 The mission of the school is to make schools a better place for all students who have exhibited chronic or serious disruptive behaviors that hinder the teaching and learning process.
 This school will comply with all local, state, and federal guidelines.

 We believe that all children can learn and have the right to receive their education in an environment devoid of others who would compromise the educational integrity of the classroom.